Last Chance Furniture

 Moving Companies

 See reusable furniture on every single job.
-Right now, it all goes in the skip because there's no quick way to sell it.
-They'd love another option.
+Right now, it all goes to disposal because there is no quick way to sell it.
+They would love another option.

 • Average 3–5 reusable items per move